Caring for the Caregiver

-With Mother’s Day approaching and May being Older Americans month, I started thinking about caregivers at the beginning and at the end of life, for those young and old.
+We always talk about caring for ill and disabled loved ones.
+However, rarely do we think about the caregivers.
+Human require caregivers at the beginning and at the end of life.
 People most often associate caregiving with the harried young mother who has no time to shower or get dressed as she feeds, bathes and runs after little ones.
-However, those who care for seniors are often just as stressed, pressed for time and tied to their charges.
+However, those who care for seniors in Riverdale are often just as stressed, pressed for time and tied to their charges.

 Caregiving is exhausting business.
 Seniors needing care often have complex health problems warranting total care.
 Though it may be a labor of love, there is the routine activities of daily living (ADLs) such as bathing, grooming, dressing and feeding.
 Days may be centered around the need to properly nourish, ambulate and stimulate the patient.
 Those are all physically demanding activities that become even more so if the patient has dementia or a personality shift due to a disease such as Alzheimer’s.

-Caregivers are often confined and isolated with no one on hand to ask questions to; day-to-day decision making can become burdensome.
+Caregivers feel isolated with no one on hand to ask questions to; day-to-day decision making can become burdensome.
+They live in a confined space with few to turn to.
 In a facility, the staff have each other.
 At home, there is only the caregiver and patient with short interludes of other family members, doctors and allied health professionals.
 Furthermore, the social support system for caregivers shrinks due to their responsibilities which in turn can contribute to a budding depression.

 This leads me to my next point, relief for family members.
 It is so important to care for the caregiver.
-Family and friends need to be offer practical support and watch for signs of caregiver stress.
-Here are some suggestions:
+To that end, family and friends need to be offer practical support and watch for signs of caregiver stress.
+Here are some suggestions regarding caring for the caregiver:

 - Help with meals once a week or once a month.
 Even frozen food can be a help in a pinch.